takoxz/rock-scissors-paper/README.md

+### Rock-Scissors-Paper
+Created a mini project to work on Tailwind CSS, React & Redux

-# Getting Started with Rock-Scissors-Paper App
+### Getting Started with Rock-Scissors-Paper App

 1. Clone this repository. <br>
 ```